What the Latest Bank of Canada Rate Hold Means for York Region Buyers and Sellers in May 2026

 What the Bank actually did

 Practical takeaway: this was a pause rooted in caution.
-The Bank is not declaring victory on inflation, and it is not ignoring softer housing and labour conditions either.
+The Bank was not declaring victory on inflation, and it was not ignoring softer housing, affordability, or confidence conditions either.

 Section Two